emapco/chem-mrl/README.md

 ## Classifier

 This repository includes code for training a linear classifier with optional dropout regularization.
 The classifier categorizes substances based on SMILES and category features.
-While demonstrated on the Isomer Design dataset, it is generalizable to any dataset containing `smiles` and `label` columns.
-The training scripts (see below) allow users to specify these column names.

-Currently, the dataset must be in Parquet format.

 Hyperparameter tuning shows that cross-entropy loss (`softmax` option) outperforms self-adjusting dice loss in terms of accuracy, making it the preferred choice for molecular property classification.

-## Usage
+### Usage

-### Basic Classification Training
+#### Basic Classification Training

 To train a classifier, configure the model with dataset paths and column names, then initialize `ClassifierTrainer` to start training.